gTile/gTile/README.md

 5. b) Hit `Enter` and the window will resize
 5. c) Hit `Escape` to cancel resize

+### Using the keyboard with configured presets

+4. Press the accelerator key binding configured for the desired preset
+5. Window will resize, GUI stays open allowing for additional window resizing.
+Alternatively, enable Basic setting "Auto close on keyboard shortcut" to automatically exit after a single command.

 ## Usage with no interface